Wealthsimple Core vs Premium vs Generation (2026 Comparison)

 Is my money locked in if I invest in Private Credit or Private Equity?

 Yes, these assets have different liquidity rules than stocks.
-Unlike ETFs which can be sold instantly during market hours, Private Credit and Private Equity funds typically have specific monthly or quarterly “redemption windows.”
-In times of high market stress, there may be limits on how much can be withdrawn at once.
+Unlike ETFs which can be sold instantly during market hours, Private Credit and Private Equity funds typically have specific monthly or quarterly redemption windows.
+In practice, the timeline is longer than it sounds — redemption requests often need to be submitted 30–60 days before the quarter ends, and the actual cash settlement can take another 30–90 days after that.
+You’re realistically looking at 4–6 months to access your capital.

 Do Generation clients still get DragonPass lounge access?